Moose1002/Cozy-Cassettes/README.md

 ## Customizing Cassette Tapes
 After launching the game at least once after you've made a new folder for a cassette, a tape.json file will be created allowing you to further customize your tapes!
 * name: Whatever you'd like the tape to be displayed as to others, and in the cassette player.
 This can be named whatever, symbols are fine here!
 This will default to the folder name on creation.
+* description: Whatever you'd like the tooltip/description of the cassette tape to be.
+This will default to the description of the currently selected design.
 * design: The design you'd like your cassette to have.
 See "Design Values" for values to put here.
 * type: "analog" or "digital" - Changes between an analog or a digital cassette.
 Digital cassettes have more modern features.